Is It Possible to Increase Your IQ?

 But in practice, your IQ will depend on some of your experiences as a child as well as an adult.
 It’s worth remembering that childhood malnutrition and other factors can cause problems in the brain’s development.

-Top Brain Exercises That Actually Work
+Check out Top Brain Exercises That Actually Work

 What Exactly Can Your IQ Tell You About Yourself?

-IQ tests usually cover a few different types of problem-solving but leave other types out.
+IQ tests usually cover a few different types of problem-solving, but leave other types out.
 Most experts agree that your IQ is not sufficient as the sole measure of your ability to do well when it comes to solving real-life problems.
 [2]

 However, working on your IQ can be one good way to improve your performance in all walks of life.
 Many people think that your IQ is entirely genetic and it’s impossible to increase it.
 The good news is that they’re wrong.

-- Step One: Make Sure There’s Nothing Preventing You From Using Your Intelligence
+1. Make Sure There’s Nothing Preventing You From Using Your Intelligence

+In many cases, people simply do not live up to their full potential when it comes to problem-solving.
 Confidence issues are a part of that.
 To complete the problems in an IQ test, you have to stay calm and be willing to experiment.
 Just like in life, some people are simply too shy and hesitant to do that.

 Physical health is another important factor.
 Sleeping badly can make it difficult for your brain to perform as well as it should.
 A bad diet is another potential problem.